jeffersonsimaogoncalves/laravel-route-restrictor/README.md

 ## Excluding specific routes from restriction

-If you wish to exclude one or more routes from restriction, you must edit your routing file at `app/Http/routes.php`.
+If you wish to exclude one or more routes from restriction, you must edit your routes file.
 Simply surround the route or routes you want to exclude with the following route group code.

 ```php
 Route::group(['middleware' => 'routeRestrictor:disable'], function () {